Play for All

 From Together, Learning More!
 Interactive Family Learning in California’s Libraries, p.
 21

 However, many of California’s young children do not have equitable access to safe spaces to play and learn.
-This opportunity will support libraries in providing access to quality play spaces and play-based programming for young children in marginalized, under-resourced, and underserved communities.
+This opportunity will support libraries in providing access to quality play spaces and play-based programming for young children in communities that are experiencing marginalization, , are under-resourced, and are underserved.

 Project Details